-Disabling Challenge Password in OpenXPKI CA
+Rejecting certificate requests without Challenge Password in OpenXPKI CA

 By default, OpenXPKI accepts requests without checking the challenge password.
 The certificate request is not rejected, and the CA and CA administrator determine whether to approve or reject the request.
 To avoid potential security concerns, disable this feature so that any certificate requests that contain invalid passwords are rejected immediately.
 In MVE, Challenge Password is required only when generating the enrollment agent certificate.